 SDIMI 2009 was held in Brisbane, Australia, 6-8 July.
 Themes included: Frameworks and tools for integrating sustainable development considerations into mine and plant design, Innovative methodologies for measuring sustainable development performance at the operational, corporate and industry level, Mining and minerals processing in a carbon-constrained world: reducing the GHG footprint, Sustainable development challenges in emerging mining countries, Community impacts and benefits of mineral resource developments, Stewardship and the management of products and wastes, Cumulative impacts of intensive resource development, Advances in life cycle and sustainability assessment, Industrial and regional synergies, Overcoming the barriers to the uptake of sustainability innovations, Integration of sustainability thinking into professional education.

-SDIMI 2015 was held in Vancouver Canada at the University of British Columbia.
+SDIMI 2015 was held in Vancouver, Canada, from July 12 to July 15, 2015, at the University of British Columbia.
 The theme of the conference was Integrating Economics, Community, Environment and Governance.
 Topics included: Best practices & Sustainable mining practices, Technological developments, Sustainable land use & Raw materials supply issues, Life cycle assessment, Social contributions & Environmental performance, Mineral resources policy, Sustainability in oil and gas development, Certification, evaluation & auditing, Nature conservation & Climate change, Emerging economies, Health & Safety, Risk management, Capacity building & Human resources Local communities & Good governance, Sustainability in Minerals Education, Sustainability reporting.
 The program included two parallel sessions several plenary sessions and three panel discussions.

-SDIMI 2019 was held in Sydney Australia from May 27 to May 29, 2019.
-The theme of the conference was “Embedding Social Licence: Perspectives and Promises”.
-The conference topics included (a) Connecting (critical) raw materials with future societal demands (b) Integrating social license into the overall value chain (c) Intersection of social license and its contribution to sustainability and sustainable mining practices (i.e. worldview, policy, ethics etc.) (d) Understanding social licence complexities (e) Sustainable mining through Indigenous collaboration (f) Utilising minerals economics to deliver sustainable outcomes (g) The role of corporate social responsibility in sustainable mining practices (h) The role of technology in enhancing sustainability outcomes (i) Effective conflict resolution techniques and strategies (k) Social License in action; Australian and international case studies
+SDIMI 2019 was held in Sydney, Australia, from May 27 to May 29, 2019.
+The theme of the conference was “Embedding Social License: Perspectives and Promises”.
+The conference topics included (a) Connecting (critical) raw materials with future societal demands (b) Integrating social license into the overall value chain (c) Intersection of social license and its contribution to sustainability and sustainable mining practices (i.e. worldview, policy, ethics etc.) (d) Understanding social license complexities (e) Sustainable mining through Indigenous collaboration (f) Utilizing minerals economics to deliver sustainable outcomes (g) The role of corporate social responsibility in sustainable mining practices (h) The role of technology in enhancing sustainability outcomes (i) Effective conflict resolution techniques and strategies (k) Social License in action; Australian and international case studies